Get ready for your first time on an Alaskan Cruise!

 But by the time we woke up the next morning, we were FREEZING.
 When you are out at sea, it’s cold.
 And then that can change greatly again when you get to

 So when people say “dress in layers” DRESS IN LAYERS!
 And don’t be afraid to pack a wide variety of warm and cold weather gear.
 This brings me to…

 What Should I Wear on an Alaskan Cruise?

 I really recommend you pack everything and anything you think you might need.
 Bring your swimsuits (even for the hot tubs when it’s

 But also make sure you bring plenty of cold weather outfits.
 The days out at sea are bitter cold.
 So even sitting on your balcony requires multiple layers.
 And if you decide to do an excursion like a helicopter ride to a glacier… that’ll be really cold too.

 And finally, don’t forget your formal wear.
-There are usually 2 formal nights (not mandatory) that require almost like a wedding-guest look.
+There are usually 2 formal nights (not mandatory) that require almost a wedding-guest look.
 But even on normal nights, you have to follow a dress code to eat in the dining rooms (no dress code for the buffet).

 You can see more specific outfit ideas by going here and seeing exactly what I packed for our Alaskan cruise.